Guy's Grocery Games: Guy's Grocery Games: Delivery

 "Delivery" episodes, filmed in 2020 as a response to the COVID-19 pandemic, involve three chefs (usually ones who have served as judges) cooking in their home kitchens through two rounds of competition.
 Chefs receive one or two boxes containing food (and sometimes equipment) to re-create one or two of the studio challenges.
 Chefs may generally use whatever equipment they have on hand; at Fieri's direction, they may also use ingredients of their own.

 A three-judge panel evaluates the chefs' dishes in each round.
 Instead of choosing a chef to be checked out by consensus, the judges individually assign point scores in each round based on gameplay (15), creativity (15), plating (10), and the chef's description of the taste (10), for a maximum possible total of 50.
 A chef's score in each category equals the average of the three judges' ratings.
 The high scorer from the first round receives an "Envelope of Opportunity," which grants an advantage for the second round and, occasionally, a donation to a charity of the chef's choice.
 The low scorer must open a "Package of Pain," which assigns either an impediment for the second round or an embarrassing item they must wear or task they must do.
-After two rounds, the highest overall scorer wins and can either accept a guaranteed cash payout (typically $5,000 to $10,000), or let Fieri determine the prize by spinning a wheel with values ranging from $0 to $20,000.
+After two rounds, the chef with the highest total score from both rounds wins and can either accept a guaranteed cash payout (typically $5,000 to $10,000), or let Fieri determine the prize by spinning a wheel with values ranging from $0 to $20,000.

 These episodes are presented jointly by Fieri and his son, Hunter and aired as part of the show's 25th and 26th seasons.

-Upon the show's return to the studio, the scoring system was retained, though modified to taste (20), gameplay (20), and plating (10), for a total of 50 points per round.
+Upon the show's return to the studio, the two-round format and scoring system were retained, though modified to taste (20), gameplay (20), and plating (10), for a total of 50 points per round.
+Either three or four chefs compete as in previous seasons; the lowest scorer after the first round is eliminated, and the winner is determined by highest combined score.
+The day's champion can choose to either play Guy's Shopping Spree or accept a mystery check worth up to $20,000, with Fieri announcing a minimum possible value for the latter that changes from one episode to the next.